- 1 HARMFUL EFFECTS OF CAFFEINE

 Benefits and detriments of caffeine-containing products

-The use of products containing caffeine provides a wide range of benefits to our body with an adequate intake (see “Properties of caffeine” in the listing above) However, an inadequate or improper use causes more harm than good.
+The use of products containing caffeine provides a wide range of benefits to our body with an adequate intake (see “Properties of caffeine” in the listing below) However, an inadequate or improper use causes more harm than good.

 Photo of an infusion of tea leaves.
 Tea contains half the caffeine than coffee